12pooks12/GST-E-Billing-App/README.md

 If you want to try this app then apk is given above in source code by name [**`app-debug.apk`**]
-You can download apk then install and enjoy this app..🙂
+You can [Download APK](https://github.com/TheHasnatBD/uMe/blob/master/myFiles/app-debug-new.zip) then install and enjoy this app..🙂

 #### GIF Tutorial of this app :
 ![GST-E Billing Application](https://github.com/Nitinkumar3399/My_GIFs/blob/master/GST%20E%20-%20Billing%20Android%20App%20giphy.gif)